Campbell-Muscle-Lab/project_FiberSim_ml_unloaded_shortening/readme.md

 Running the simulations requires a Windows computer.
 It will also take multiple days to recreate the full dataset of 10,000 trials.

 Once all the simulations have finished, the analysis routines are launched automatically.
-This is much faster - a few seonds per trial.
+This is much faster - about ~1 second per trial.

 ### Generate your own simulations